 For most Americans, bigger is better when it comes to buying a home.
 But is it really?
 Bigger homes cost much more initially and over the long haul.
-So you have to ask yourself how much space you really need when buying a house in Middletown.
+So you have to ask yourself how much space you really need when buying a house in Springboro.
 And to answer that question, you will need to answer the questions below.

 Is This a Forever Home or Just a Step?

 No one can predict the future, of course, but most of do have at least a vague idea of our future plans.
-So the first question you’ll need to ask when buying a house in Middletown is this: How long do you plan to live there?
+So the first question you’ll need to ask when buying a house in Springboro is this: How long do you plan to live there?

 If it’s not going to be your “forever” home and you plan to live there only a few years, you may be able to get by with a lot less house – that is, just a “good enough” home.
 If you intend to live in the house just four of five years, then you probably don’t need a lot of space.
 You can always upgrade in the future.